sysrpl/Codebot.Setup/README.md

 > - The setup program is currently not signed by an authority
 > - It will therefore say publisher unknown, which is normal

-**Linux**
+**On Linux**

-If you are using Linux, open a terminal and type:
+__To install:__** Open a terminal and type:

 ```
 wget http://cache.codebot.org/lazarus/install.fpc-3.0.sh
 sh install.fpc-3.0.sh
 ```

 This installer is a shell script.
-If you would like to view or suggest changes to the Linux install script, it's available on github here.
+If you would like to view or suggest changes to the Linux install script, it's  [available on github here](https://github.com/sysrpl/Codebot.Setup/blob/master/linux/install.fpc-3.0.sh).

 > **Linux Installer Notes**
 > - The install folder defaults to `$HOME/Development/FreePascal`